Biography and Statement

 Presented internationally in festivals, exhibitions, and digital platforms, her work reflects an ongoing commitment to expanding the language of contemporary art through a practice where action, space, and simulation become inseparable.

-Over the years, Fini’s work has been presented at major international venues and festivals including the WRO Biennale (Poland), NordArt International Art Exhibition (Germany), Berlin Directors Lounge and IKONO TV Film Festival (Germany), Videoformes Festival (Clermont-Ferrand), Szczecin European Film Festival – SEFF (Poland), FILE Electronic Language Festival (Brazil), Athens Videoart Festival, Proyector Festival (Madrid), CYBERFEST and Now&After (Russia), Robot Festival (Bologna), Instants Video numériques et poétiques (Marseille), MANIFESTA12 collateral events (Palermo), IMAGE PLAY, MEM Festival at the Guggenheim Bilbao, BODY + CAMERA at MANA Contemporary Chicago, Un-Becoming at SomoS Berlin, the Japan Media Arts Festival (Tokyo), the Margaret Guthman Musical Instrument Competition (Georgia Institute of Technology, Atlanta), as well as MAXXI and MACRO in Rome.
+Over the years, Fini’s work has been presented at major international venues and festivals including the WRO Biennale (Poland), NordArt International Art Fair (Germany), Videoformes Festival (Clermont-Ferrand), Szczecin European Film Festival – SEFF (Poland), FILE Electronic Language Festival (Brazil), Athens Videoart Festival, Proyector Festival (Madrid), CYBERFEST and Now&After (Russia), Instants Video numériques et poétiques (Marseille), MANIFESTA12 collateral events (Palermo), MEM Festival at the Guggenheim Bilbao, BODY + CAMERA at MANA Contemporary Chicago, the Japan Media Arts Festival (Tokyo), the Margaret Guthman Musical Instrument Competition (Georgia Institute of Technology, Atlanta), as well as MAXXI and MACRO in Rome.

-She has held notable solo exhibitions including BODY (S)CUL(P)TURE at Fondazione Dino Zoli (Forlì), My Name is Francesca (online, 2020), Other Identity Biennale (Genoa, 2019), Cyborg Fatale at Narkissos Gallery (Bologna, 2019), and RED (Rome, 2018).
-Her work has also been shown at The Arts House (Singapore), Palazzo Merulana and Galleria d’Arte Moderna (Rome), Photopia Festival (Hamburg), FILE Festival (São Paulo), Palazzo delle Esposizioni (Rome), and in the Takeda Italia Metaverse project.
+She has held notable solo exhibitions including BODY (S)CUL(P)TURE at Fondazione Dino Zoli (Forlì), Other Identity Biennale (Genoa, 2019), Cyborg Fatale at Narkissos Gallery (Bologna, 2019), and RED (Rome, 2018).
+Her work has also been shown at The Arts House (Singapore), Palazzo Merulana, Galleria d’Arte Moderna, and Palazzo delle Esposizioni (Rome).

 As a performer, she took part in the landmark first edition of the Venice International Performance Art Week, alongside Valie Export, Yoko Ono, Jan Fabre, Marina Abramović, and Hermann Nitsch.
-She has been an artist-in-residence at Robert Wilson’s Watermill Center (New York, 2014 and 2016) and at Rocca Sinibalda Castle (Italy, 2022).
+She has been an artist-in-residence at Robert Wilson’s Watermill Center (New York, 2014 and 2016).
+She recently exhibited her AI work at the Ras Al Khaimah Contemporary Art Biennale 2026, curated by Sharon Toval.

 She is cited by Treccani Encyclopedia as one of the greatest exponents of cyber-performance in Italy.